bergesinstitute/grafmethodenglish/book-2-unit-10.md

 I went to Millennium Park, and then I ate Chicago pizza in a famous restaurant.

 On Wednesday I didn't do much.
-I got up late.
+I got up late (tarde).
 I walked around the city, I went to a restaurant for lunch, and then I went to a Blues show in the evening.
 The guitar player was excellent.

 On Thursday, I took a taxi to the airport, and I flew back to Barcelona.